makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP7.md

 ## Core Unit Mandate

-The following items categorise the scope of the Smart Contracts Core Unit and the problems we solve.
+The following items categorise the scope of the Protocol Engineering Team and the problems we solve.
 Please note that this is not a prioritization, but rather an expression of the scope that we focus on.

 ### Security and Safety